-will be provided for you by testing staff.
-Scratch paper Keep in mind that this is only one example of a potential two months study plan.
-If you have less time to prepare, may not be removed from the testing room and will you may need to focus hard on your weak points only.
-If be collected from you prior to your departure from the you have more time available, you can adjust your study testing area. plan accordingly and take a slower approach.
-There are The GRE has one-minute breaks between each test multiple examples of study plans for the GRE available section, as well as one optional ten-minute break online.
+Keep in mind that this is only one example of a potential two months study plan.
+If you have less time to prepare, you may need to focus hard on your weak points only.
+If you have more time available, you can adjust your study plan accordingly and take a slower approach.
+There are multiple examples of study plans for the GRE available online.